Immerse Students in Learning with AR/VR and AI!

 |Additional detail:||ISTE author presentation|

-Attendees will have the opportunity to ask questions and see what the experiences are for students to become more immersed in their learning environments.
 Many examples will be shared showing how the different tools can be used in different content areas and grade levels and attendees will have time to share stories and ideas for using AR and VR as well as exploring AI with students and the benefits.
 Using tools like those for augmented and virtual reality which enable students to become more immersed in their learning environment, to interact with objects, and the content they are learning about in a way that enables them to explore more closely, interact in unique ways that increase engagement in learning as well as curiosity and bring learning to life.
 Through these tools, students can explore parts of the world and have a more hands-on learning experience, that previously was not accessible, or not easily accessible.
-Some of the tools which may be included are: Nearpod, CoSpacesEDU, Class Immerse VR, DeVar, Figment AR, Google Expeditions, Google Streetview, Leo, 3DBear, Metaverse, MergeVR, Round Me, Story Fab, Thyng, Tour Builder and the use of different tools for creating AR and VR as well as the use of 360s.
+Some of the tools which may be included are: Nearpod, CoSpacesEDU, Class Immerse VR, DeVar, Figment AR, Leo, 3DBear, Metaverse, MergeVR, Round Me, Story Fab, Thyng, Tour Builder and the use of different tools for creating AR and VR.
+Discussion of AI and tools to explore with students including AI World School, Rex Academy, MIT App Inventor, Google AI Experiments and the ISTE U Course and AI Curriculum guides.

 Students have become more engaged in learning by using these tools in our classroom for STEAM as well as foreign language classes.
 The success was also in having Spanish 2 students create a story using a few of these AR/VR tools, which lead to a more creative and authentic learning product and more meaningful learning for students.
 We shared projects and explored, in doing so, students practiced their vocabulary and verbs by interacting in the environment and reading/listening to the story.
 Students also built digital citizenship skills and their collaborative skills, working in small groups, mindful of social-emotional learning skills and working as part of a team and reflecting